 A grid of app logos and names presented in rounded labels.
 The left column includes 'Spotify,' 'YouTube,' 'Wise,' and 'Uber.'
 The right column features 'App Store,' 'Slack,' 'Gmail,' and 'TikTok.'
 Each app is accompanied by its recognizable logo.

-Step 4: Refine And Experiment
+Step 4: Refine and experiment

 Step four in your journey to learn UI design is to refine and experiment.
 Revisit your old designs and iterate.
 It’s important that you experiment with UI styles outside of your comfort zone.
 Some of the UI styles you can use for refining your old designs are minimalism, brutalism, or friendly and bubbly styles.